MobilePayDev/MobilePayDev.github.io/docs/app-payments/payment-points.md

 ## Setting up custom transfer reference

-If you have any transactions during the day, then you will receive collected money during the night.
-MobilePay runs a job that transfers all the money to your specified bank account.
-There is one transfer per payment point.
-When configuring payment points you can choose default transfer reference or set up custom references that would reflect in your bank account statement.
+When configuring payment points you can choose if the transfer reference visible on your bank account should be the default reference or a custom reference.
+This cacn be set up by selecting the Sales Unit in the Vipps MobilePay portal and change the reference from 'standard' to 'custom'.